bigmat18/Mindflayer/100. Notes/RANSAC Random Sample Consensus.md

 ### RANSAC: Basis
 RANSAC is the main method to found what fit and discard during the fitting operation.
-Random Sample Consensus has for core idea is found model parameters to fit two things to do this we hypothesized match can be described by parameters (ess. translation, affine).
+Random Sample Consensus has for core idea is found model parameters to fit two things.
+To do this we hypothesized match can be described by parameters (ess. translation, affine).

 In synthesis we match enough features to determine a hypothesis:
 - See if it is good